-For one night only, Saturday 14 February, streets in and around Haymarket will take part in Lunar Streets, serving the unique flavours and cultures of countries across Asia.
+For one night only, Saturday 14 February, streets in and around Haymarket took part in Lunar Streets, serving the unique flavours and cultures of countries across Asia.

-You will be able dine on long alfresco tables amid colourful performances by roving entertainers and a mix of Asian pop hits courtesy of PopAsia.
-Shaun The Sheep will roam Lunar Streets offering a chance win tickets to the Australian premiere of Shaun The Sheep: The Movie.
+Long alfresco tables for diners stood amid colourful performances by roving entertainers and a mix of Asian pop hits courtesy of PopAsia.
+Shaun The Sheep roamed Lunar Streets offering a chance win tickets to the Australian premiere of Shaun The Sheep: The Movie.

-Lunar Streets will run from 5pm to 11pm across various locations.
-From lanterns to fashion and even a Buddha made from ash, there is a host of other fabulous exhibitions and activities taking place over Chinese New Year.
+From lanterns to fashion and even a Buddha made from ash, there were a host of other fabulous exhibitions and activities taking place over Chinese New Year.

-More than 80 family-friendly events make up the City’s Sydney Chinese New Year 2015 program, the largest Lunar New Year celebration outside of Asia.
+More than 80 family-friendly events made up the City’s Sydney Chinese New Year 2015 program, the largest Lunar New Year celebration outside of Asia.

 Visit the official Chinese New Year site for all the details.